 Duc M. Ha MD, MAS

-Duc Ha MD, MAS, is an early-stage Clinician Investigator at the Kaiser Permanente Colorado Institute for Health Research (KPCO IHR).
+Duc M. Ha MD, MAS, is a Clinician Investigator at the Kaiser Permanente Colorado Institute for Health Research (KPCO IHR).
 His research interests include lung cancer survivorship care.
-He is particularly interested in the role of exercise and rehabilitation to improve the functioning and quality of life of lung cancer survivors following curative intent therapy.
-His longer-term goals are to use rehabilitation principals to adapt, deliver, and evaluate collaborative, multidisciplinary, and holistic approaches aimed at improving the physical and psychosocial functioning, independence, well-being, and quality of life of lung cancer and other survivors.
+He is particularly interested in the role of exercise-based and rehabilitation strategies to improve the function and quality of life of lung cancer survivors following curative intent therapy.
+His longer-term goals are to use rehabilitation as a care model to adapt, deliver, and evaluate collaborative, multidisciplinary, and holistic approaches aimed at improving survivorship outcomes, including the physical and psychosocial function, independence, well-being, and quality of life of lung and other cancer survivors.

 Dr. Ha received his medical training at the University of Colorado Denver School of Medicine, completed residency in Internal Medicine at the Cleveland Clinic, and fellowship in Pulmonary and Critical Medicine at the University of California San Diego.
 At UCSD, Dr. Ha also conducted postdoctoral research and training focused on exercise physiology, patient-reported outcome assessments, and lung cancer survivorship following curative intent therapy.
 He obtained a Master of Advanced Study (MAS) in Clinical Research through the UCSD Clinical and Translational Research Institute.
 His research has been supported by the National Cancer Institute (NCI), National Heart, Lung, and Blood Institute (NHLBI), and American Cancer Society (ACS), and American Lung Association (ALA).

 Dr. Ha is also Staff Pulmonologist at the Rocky Mountain Regional VA Medical Center and Assistant Professor of Medicine at the University of Colorado Anschutz Medical Campus.
 He is a long-standing and active member of the American Thoracic Society, including the Pulmonary Rehabilitation and Thoracic Oncology Assemblies.